takashiyoshida/QLColorCode/README.md

 - C/C++: `cpp_syslog`, `cpp_ref_cplusplus_com` and `cpp_ref_local_includes`.
 - Perl: `perl_ref_perl_org`.
 - Python: `python_ref_python_org`.
-- Shell: `bash_functions` and `bash_ref_linuxmanpages_com`.
+- Shell: `bash_functions`.
 - Scala: `scala_ref_scala_lang_org`.

 #### Handled languages
 Highlight can handle lots and lots of languages, but this plugin will only be invoked for file types that the OS knows are type "source-code".
 Since the OS only knows about a limited number of languages, I've added Universal Type Identifier (UTI) declarations for several "interesting" languages.
 If I've missed your favorite language, take a look at the Info.plist file inside the plugin bundle and look for the UTImportedTypeDeclarations section.
 I haven't added all the languages that Highlight can handle because it's rumored that having two conflicting UTI declarations for the same file extension can cause problems.
 Note that if you do edit the Info.plist file you need to nudge the system to tell it something has changed.
 Moving the plugin to the desktop then back to its installed location should do the trick.